 Three storms hit Florida in a very short span of 2 months, Charlie, Frances, and Jeanne.
 It seemed that each one went to pick up the pieces of where the other’s eye missed.
 Charlie hit Florida as a Category 4, absolutely demolishing the west coast of our state.

 The storm just barely missed Tampa Bay, which was in the center of the cone.
 Fort Myers, Naples and virtually all Southwest Florida witnessed its worst damage in over 40 years.
-While the east coast was mostly spared, Jeanne and Frances picked up where Charley left off.
+While it had mostly spared the east coast, Jeanne and Frances picked up where Charley left off.

 The next storm is perhaps the greatest example of that…